Prepare for arrival

 Review your work permit

-Check your work permit carefully before leaving the border services office.
+Check your work permit carefully before leaving the port of entry.
 Make sure you understand all the information on the permit.

-If you think there is a mistake on your work permit, please tell the border services officer right away.
+If you think there’s a mistake on your work permit, tell the border services officer right away.

 Make sure your name is spelled correctly.